Hybrid Curriculum Learning for Emotion Recognition in Conversation: Results and Analysis

 To reveal the individual effects of CC and UC, we try different variants of HCL on TODKAT by removing either CC or UC.
 The experimental results on IEMOCAP and EmoryNLP are shown in Table \ref{tab:ablation_studies}, from which we see that both CC and UC make positive contributions to the overall performance when used alone.
 Although only utilizing UC leads to larger improvements than only using CC, the optimal performance is achieved when CC and UC are combined, indicating that CC and UC are complementary to each other.

 In addition, we also tried another two strategies to combine CC and UC: CC-First (CCF) and UC-First (UCF).
 CCF performs CC and UC in a pipeline manner.
 In UCF, the execute order of CC and UC is reversed.
 The results of CCF and UCF are also outlined in Table \ref{tab:ablation_studies}.
 It shows that UCF is better than CCF and HCL outperforms both CCF and UCF.
-This is intuitive, because UCF follows the order from fine-grained to coarse-grained, which is more in line with the ``easy to hard" scheme in CL.
-Compared with UCF, HCL makes UC and CC interact with each other during the training process, which is more consist with the hierarchical structure of conversation, so the performance is even better than UCF.
+This is intuitive, because HCL makes UC and CC interact with each other during the training process, which is more consist with the hierarchical structure of conversation, so the performance is even better than UCF.